dimastatz/cloud-profiler/README.md

 ## Problem Statement
 Profiling distributed cloud applications cannot be done by commodity profilers.
 Here are some challenges:
 - [Elasticity](https://en.wikipedia.org/wiki/Elasticity_(cloud_computing)) of Cloud Applications: Cloud Applications scale up and down dynamically to adapt to workload changes.
 Commodity profiles lack the ability to automatically discover and attach to new running instances of the same application.
+- Profiling a High Scale Cloud Application will generate a lot of data.
+For example JProfiler generates X MB/min

 ## Facts and Observation